cplAloysius/Aloysius_Room_Automation/README.md

 ## Air Conditioner

-The Misubishi Electric Air Conditioner is controlled by an infrared remote.
+The Misubishi Electric Air Conditioner is controlled by an infrared(IR) remote.
 The signal from the remote can be imitated by an IR transmitter.
 An NPN MOSFET is used as a switch to drive the IR led.

 The images below shows the final form of the ESP8266 board ft.
 Darth Maul and Astro Boy.